lukegun/BIOMEC/README.md

 Cite the following paper if you have used this package in a publication PAPER

 ## Known Issues
-Custom waveforms have not been tested and Estart and End cannot equal zero.
+ - Custom waveforms have not been tested and Estart and End cannot equal zero.
-Experimental data must be a multiple of two.
+ - Number of data poins in experimental data must be a multiple of two.

 ## License